 In order to install fresh Ryzen 5000 CPUs in current motherboards with AMD 400 and 500 chipsets, users only need to update the BIOS of the motherboard.

 Although depending on the chip model, the number of cores in new CPUs has not changed, the configuration of their crystals has undergone quite significant changes.
 Instead of the previous design, where each CCD consisted of two 4-core, 8-thread CCXs with 16MB L3 cache each, Zen 3 now uses a single 8-core, 16-thread CCX CCD with a shared 32MB L3 cache.
-Thus, AMD was able to significantly reduce memory delays and increase the gaming performance of new-generation processors.
+Thus, AMD was able to significantly reduce memory latency and increase the gaming performance of new-generation processors.

 Of course, you need to wait for the release of the Ryzen 5000 processors and only then make final conclusions, but what AMD demonstrated at today’s presentation looks amazing!